M-o-a-T/forth/doc/terminal.rst

 #echo [TEXT]
 ++++++++++++

-Emits this text without sending it to Forth.
+Show this text on the terminal, without sending it to Forth.

-This is useful if you need to comment statements which should wait for manual debugging.
+This is useful if you need to show statements which the user needs for manual debugging, or just to annotate your log.

 #ok WORD…
 +++++++++